Top

 If you select this option, when you press the 'backspace' key to delete previous letters, the Tamil letters will be deleted on their whole. i.e. Tamil letters like 'ko', 'pO' etc. which are made up of more than one character will be deleted on their whole when the cursor is after them and you press the 'backspace' key.
 If you have not selected this option, deletion of 'ko', 'pO' etc. will take place character by character.
 For ex: 'ko' (¦¸¡) will be deleted fully only after you press 'backspace' three times whereas when you have selected this option, a single pressing of 'backspace' will delete 'ko' (¦¸¡) fully.

-When this is kept ticked, 'Ma, Mb, Mc … …, Mi' get mapped to Tamil numerals 1 to 9 and 'My, Mz' get mapped to two Special Symbols.
+When this is kept ticked, 'Ma, Mb, Mc … …, Mi' get mapped to Tamil numerals 1 to 9 and 'My, Mz' get mapped to 10 and 1000.
 If this is not kept ticked, this mapping does not hold good.

 When this is kept unticked, intelligent conversion will not take place for words ending with 's', 'y', 'e' and 'o'.